-- Press and hold the () button for approx. four seconds.
-The first basic setting appears in the display, e.g. c 1 1. - 2.
-Use the ( or ) button to change the setting if necessary. - 3.
-Confirm by pressing the () button.
-The next basic setting appears in the display.

-- Use the 1 button to continue going through all of the basic settings as described above and to change the settings if necessary using the ⟨ or ⟩ button. - 5.
-To confirm, press and hold the () button again for approx. four seconds.
+- Press and hold the i button for approx. four seconds.
+The first basic setting appears in the display, e.g. coo 0. - Use the temperature selector to change the setting as required. - 3.
+Use the \( \rightarrow \) or \( \rightarrow \) button to continue going through all the basic settings, and use the temperature selector if you want to change any of these settings. - 4.
+When you have finished, press and hold the \(\frac{1}{3}\) button again for approx. four seconds to confirm the settings.